 So MealBaby was born in our minds then, and took nearly two years to get from the idea stage to the actual working website.
 We were able to launch the site in August 2008 when our second son was born.
 It was a wonderful experience to be able to keep everything organized on a meal calendar and to see the ease with which people were able to come to our aid with home-cooked meals and restaurant gift cards.
 And we were even more excited that we could now offer this service to the world, and not just to new moms, but really to anyone going through a time of transition or hardship who might benefit from having meals delivered to them.

-Fast forward several years and we are now a family of six (our four kids are ages 9, 6, 3, and newborn), living in Illinois, but soon moving to South Carolina.
+Fast forward a decade, and we are now a family of six (our four kids are ages 11, 8, 5, 2).
+We spent eight years living in Illinois and have now been in South Carolina for over two years.
 MealBaby has grown beyond our wildest imagination.
 People all over the US, Canada, and even in various countries around the world use MealBaby on a daily basis.
 Meal registries are being set up continuously, which means thousands of meals are being cooked and served daily.
 What a blessing to know that so many people are being taken care of in a tangible way and MealBaby gets to help in that regard.

 In case you’re curious about the name MealBaby, we chose this name because the word “baby” is a term of endearment, and our desire is for MealBaby to allow people to help those who are dear to them.
 MealBaby can be used in many ways, on many occasions: after the birth or adoption of a baby; during times of recovery following surgery or illness; as a means of grief care after the loss of a loved one; during a time of transition such as job loss, divorce, or housewarming; or for any other occasion which merits lending a helping hand or calls for the organization of meals.
 Don’t let the word “baby” limit your use of the site because that was not our intention and we have heard from many users who have found the site extremely helpful during occasions such as those listed above.

-For additional personal stories and connections to our family, you can check out the new MealBaby Blog.
+For additional personal stories and connections to our family, you can check out the MealBaby Blog.
 I welcome you to come take a look and jump into the conversations we’re having there.
 You’ll find great new recipes to try, kitchen tips, organizational ideas, and more.
-Or if you’re looking for even more content, come visit me at Kangaguru.com, my blog about living life on life’s terms.
+Or if you’re looking for even more content, come visit me at gingerfriesen.com, my personal blog where Writing is My Way.
 Wherever we meet, I sincerely welcome you to the MealBaby family.
 Let’s care, and share, and dare to let our little lives bless one another’s.